regnarg/bc/text/mdsync.md

 The following additional requirements have been set for conflict handling in Filoco:

-  * Conflicts must be automatically and realiably detected, so that we can apply all non-conflicting changes without user intervention and inform the user of any conflicts that arise.
+1. Conflicts must be automatically and realiably detected, so that we can apply all non-conflicting changes without user intervention on the one hand and inform the user of any conflicts on the other.

-  * The user must not be forced to resolve conflicts immediately (e.g. as a part of the synchronization process).
+2. The user should not be forced to resolve conflicts immediately (e.g. as a part of the synchronization process).
 When a conflict occurs, the synchronization should finish completely, synchronizing all the other changes, conflicting or not.
 The user should be able to resolve any conflict locally at a later time (for example when the user wants to access the affected file).

-  * Conflicts should not impede further synchronization.
+3. Conflicts should not impede further synchronization.
+For example, if store
+    $A$ has conflicting versions $v_1$, $v_2$ of a file and later synchronizes with a store $C$ that has neither, it should transfer both versions there.
+    The user can then resolve the conflict in any of the stores.

+4. Once a conflict is resolved in one store, the resolution should spread to all other stores.
+This makes the previous requirement much more useful.
+Of course, if there were independent changes that were not part of the resolution, this can create more conflicts.

+We shall present a simple solution that fulfills ale these requirements.
+It is in large part based on how branching and merging works in git.

+Each FOV has a list of parent FOVs.
+Usually (except for when resolving conflicts), this list contains just a single item: the logically preceding version.
+When you have a version $v$ of a file on your file system and modify it, a new version $w$ is created with a single parent $v$.
+The parent-child relationship signifies that
+$w$ is based on $v$, that it incorporates all the content from $v$ that the user did not purposefully remove, that it supersedes $v$.
+Whenever a store has version
+$v$ checked out\TODO{define checkout earlier} (and not locally modified) and acquires version $w$ through synchronization, Filoco automatically replaces the checked out version with $w$.

 ### Working revisions